 ID 3433

 Manager Smith, Dr Ian

 Handler Speed, Jane

 Opened 08/11/2023

 Consequence (current) Major - 4

 Likelihood (current) Likely - 4

 Risk level (current) Extreme Risk

 Risk level (Target) Moderate Risk

-Rating (current)
+Rating (current) 16

 Description If the CT reporting backlog does not improve back to the 4 week reporting KPI, then patient pathways will continue to be delayed whilst awaiting results ultimately resulting in potential patient harm

 Controls in place PACS Board re-initiated (now called Image Working Board) CT Backlog Operational Group initiated.
 Was meeting weekly.
 Then fortnightly.
 Now monthly via the COO Patient prioritisation across all divisions and specialties to ensure all patient reports are treated equitably Prioritisation given to reports for inpatients, clinically unwell or deteriorating patients and those on active cancer & RTT pathways.
 All other patients, including longterm surveillance patients, are prioritised in date order reporting the oldest first.
 Weekly reporting of backlog into Trust Access operational meeting Weekly reporting by email to the CT Backlog Group attendees Escalation into STA Division via monthly performance reporting Quarterly update into QRMG via quarterly reporting Locum shifts offered to medical staff to undertake additional reporting Confirmation of stats numbers by consultant are accurate to ensure monitoring, tracking and ensure all are meeting their job planned reporting quota.
 Numbers circulated fortnightly to the consultant team.
 Insourcing Company providing 4 radiologists to report on CTs ran between 20/1/24 and 31/3/24 to clear the backlog to within KPI.
 This succeeded with the simple CTs but still left quite significant waiting times for the complex reports.
-Reviewing reporting capacity against demand, identified the department is staffed to 2018/19 activity levels with no previous uplift until 2024 for the additional activity undertaken, further benchmarking underway to ascertain full activity gap between scanner activity and reporting time availability in the consultant team Further engagement with the Insourcing Company to commence 6/7/24 with 4 reporting shifts each weekend for 6 months, to be reviewed in September, to support with covering the x4 consultant radiologist vacancies within the team.
+Reviewing reporting capacity against demand, identified the department is staffed to 2018/19 activity levels with no previous uplift until 2024 for the additional activity undertaken, further benchmarking underway to ascertain full activity gap between scanner activity and reporting time availability in the consultant team Further engagement with the Insourcing Company to commence 6/7/24 with 4 reporting shifts each weekend for 6 months, to be reviewed in September 2024, to support with covering the x4 consultant radiologist vacancies within the team.

 Risk Assessors recommended actions to further reduce the risk Full clinical engagement with any remedial plans for actioning the backlog as well as PACS Board and CT Backlog Operational Group.

 Assurance ED oversight and monthly reports to the Performance Committee Weekly reporting of backlog into CDC and Trust Access Escalation into STA Division

-Gaps in Assurance
+Gaps in Assurance None at the moment

 Levels of Assurance (182) Adequate

-BAF risks - Does this risk have an action plan on Datix?
+BAF risks - Does this risk have an

+action plan on Datix?
 (179)

-Progress notes [Rodriquez, Mrs Helen - 15/08/202] Significant progress being made against CT reporting.
-Discussed at STA Performance Committee 15/8/24.
-There were 670 patients on 12/08/2024.
-[Rodriquez, Mrs Helen-26/07/2024] Updated tracker, trajectory & forecast model developed with Blusiness Intelligence (BI).
-Reporting lines adjusted to ensure this is reporting into one exec only (COO) who takes the detail weekly to execs and monthly into performance.
-External reports commenced and showing inroads into the backlog already.
-Down to 869 patients on 22/7/24
+Progress notes [Rodriquez, Mrs Helen - 08/10/2024] continues to be made against the backlog.
+Highlight reports continue to be provided to all previously stated forums.
+Reporting plan submitted to Chief Operating Officer on 1/10/24 for consideration outlining all options available for ongoing support for reporting.
+Await update or advice on this report.

 Committee Responsible for the Risk Performance Committee, Radiology Business Unit Meeting, STA Divisional meeting, The Board

-Date last reviewed 15/08/2024
+Date last reviewed 08/10/2024

-Review date 15/09/2024
+Review date 08/11/2024

 Directorate Radiology

 Trust Objectives 2022-24 1.
 Deliver clinical excellence, 3.
 Offer positive staff experience